 Industry executives say HCC-BlackRock and Patel Engineering-Eight Capital deals could nudge fence-sitters to make a decisive move, especially in debt-laden sectors such as engineering, construction and energy.

 Eight Capital Management LLC plans to acquire several individual claims from infrastructure companies that are looking to raise liquidity, says Ravi Chachra, co-founder and chief investment officer.

 The company has a dedicated pool of capital to acquire claims and a specialised team for their recovery.
 It has had a look at the claims of several large engineering and construction companies plans to build a “multi-billion-dollar book over time” Chachra said.

 Chachra, however, said litigation funding for construction claims is still an emerging business in India.
 “Many companies like Era Infra, IVRCL Ltd and IL&FS Ltd that have large claims receivables are in the National Company Law Tribunal.
 Some have gone into liquidation.
 This makes it hard for us to ascertain the value of their claims.”

-Industry executives familiar with the trend say global litigation funds such as the Australia-headquartered IMF Bentham Ltd, Augusta Ventures Ltd and Vannin Capital from the UK, and US-based Burford Capital are among those contemplating an India entry.
+Industry executives familiar with the trend say global litigation funds such as the Australia-headquartered IMF Bentham Ltd (now Omni Bridgeway), Augusta Ventures Ltd and Vannin Capital from the UK, and US-based Burford Capital are among those contemplating an India entry.

 These funds specialise in financing commercial disputes and litigation.
 They typically provide funding on a ‘non-recourse’ basis, which means they recover their costs and earn a return only if their client wins the case.